golemfactory/golem-architecture/arch-snapshot/arch.md

 multiple Activities or Agreements, while each Activity or Agreement may also be covered by multiple transactions.

 ### Searching on market

+Providers or Requestors on Golem don’t always aim to buy or sell resources.
+Sometimes, they simply want to observe the market.
+There are several possible reasons for this:
+- Checking which resources are available on the network
+- Estimating potential computation costs
+- Gathering insights to better adjust negotiation strategies
+- Collecting statistics about the network

+The approach to observing the market is similar to the methods described in the chapters on buying and selling resources.
+An agent specifies their Offer or Demand using a property and constraints specification language.
+The key difference is that they are not required to negotiate with other agents, nor must they provide all necessary information in their Offer or Demand.
+This is a more lightweight approach compared to going through the full negotiation process.

 ### Buying on golem platform
 ### Running something